Tak Fujimoto

 Takashi Fujimoto ASC (born July 12, 1939) is a retired American cinematographer, known for his frequent collaborations with directors Jonathan Demme and M. Night Shyamalan.
-He had won a Primetime Emmy Award, and was nominated for the BAFTA and Satellite Awards.

 In 2016, IndieWire named him one of the 11 best cinematographers to have never won an Academy Award.

 Early life and education

 Takashi Fujimoto (藤本 隆) was born in San Diego, California to Japanese American parents.
 His father, Morizo, was an Issei (first-generation) from Hiroshima, and his mother, Emi, was a Nisei (second-generation) born in Glendale, California.
 His older brother was academic Jack Fujimoto.
 During World War II, Fujimoto and his family were interned at the Poston War Relocation Center due to Executive Order 9066.

-Fujimoto graduated San Dieguito High School from 1957.
+Fujimoto graduated from San Dieguito High School in 1957.
 He studied at the University of California, Berkeley and the London Film School.
 He began his career as an assistant to Haskell Wexler at his production company Dove Films.